openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Agree to the Terms of Service
 ===============================

-You see the Terms of Use dialog box for the proctoring software.
+You see the Terms of Use dialog for the proctoring software.
 Read the terms, then if you agree to them, select **I agree**.

 .. image:: /Images/Proctoring_SS_TermsofUse.png
  :width: 600
  :alt: The proctoring software "Terms of Use" page.

-.. note:: If you do not want to agree to the terms, select **I do not agree**.
+.. note:: If you do not want to agree to the terms, select **I don't agree**.
    You can then quit the online proctoring software and return to the edX courseware where you can choose to take the exam as an open exam, and not be eligible for credit.